-If the owner has liability insurance, their insurance company will more than likely be covering your medical bills, losses and the settlement.
+According to Merry Fountain, an Indianapolis personal injury attorney, if the owner has liability insurance, their insurance company will more than likely be covering your medical bills, losses and the settlement.
 Many insurance companies have breed restrictions for dogs that are categorized as "aggressive" breeds.
 In some cases, the owner is required to sign a liability waiver to prevent high premium losses.
 The Insurance Information Institute states that homeowner policies cover legal expenses for dog bites, typically from $100,000 to 300,000.
 If the claim exceeds these limits, then the homeowner is responsible for the damages that exceed the amount.

 How to prevent dog bites

 There are incidences when we cannot prevent an aggressive dog from biting.
 However, here are a few tips to keep mind:

 - Stay away from dogs that you are not familiar with.

 - Never leave young children alone with a dog, especially if it's not the family pet.

 - Whenever you approach a dog, do so slowly.
 Allow the dog to smell your scent and become familiar with you.